Think that the high-pitched wheezy buzz and slight itch from a mosquito and its resulting bite are just a summertime nuisance?

 Mint may seem like a fresh way to repel mosquitoes while putting a nice scent into the air, but you’ve got to take care.

 Some mint can be toxic or just very harmful to the skin.
 Pennyroyal is one such plant.
-It is extremely effective repelling mosquitoes, but it is disastrous to skin and worse when consumed.
+It is extremely effective in repelling mosquitoes, but it is disastrous to the skin and worse when consumed.

 If you plan to crush pennyroyal, put on some gardening gloves first.
 Be sure to carefully clean your hands before you touch your eyes, mouth, or any open sores on the body.